Oak Wilt Monitoring

 What’s included:

-Complete mapping of your property and a 500’ feet buffer zone around the property
+Complete mapping in of your property and a 500’ feet buffer zone around the property

 Your property is mapped into our live mapping system that will establish your property as a point of reference in relationship to any active hot spots that we are currently monitoring.
 A 500’ buffer zone is created around your property for monitoring purposes.Access to educational information, data, research and development efforts